 Cambridge’s first cohousing community

 Cambridge Cohousing members are the residents of Marmalade Lane, Cambridge’s first cohousing community in Orchard Park, Cambridge.
 Our forty-two homes range from one bedroom apartments to four bedroom houses.

 Our homes are designed by the award-winning architect Meredith Bowles and his team at Mole Architects and the site developed by a Swedish company, Trivselhus, in partnership with Jonny Anstead & Neil Murphy of developers TOWN.

-Being part of a cohousing community means that your home come with so much more; the opportunity to be part of a self-managing community with shared facilities, a shared intention to live in a more sustainable way, a shared garden and productive area, a workshop and gym, and a ‘Common House’ where community members regularly eat and meet together.
-It also includes three guest bedrooms and an extensive a range of other facilities – laundry, kids playroom, lounge area and two amenity rooms.
+Being part of a cohousing community means that your home comes with so much more; the opportunity to be part of a self-managing community with shared facilities, a shared intention to live in a more sustainable way, a shared garden and productive area, a workshop and gym, and a ‘Common House’ where community members regularly eat and meet together.
+It also includes three guest bedrooms and an extensive range of other facilities – laundry, kids playroom, lounge area and two amenity rooms.

 With only 21 cohousing communities in the UK, this is a rare opportunity.
-Our growing multi generational community of residents are of all ages and are made up of existing Cambridge residents as well as families who have moved to the area specifically to be part of our adventure.
+Our residents are of all ages and are made up of existing Cambridge residents as well as families who have moved to the area specifically to be part of our adventure.

 If you want to find more about cohousing and the homes available then: